 Throughout the preceding decades, numerous regional flags and symbols were in use.
 Every local leader and chieftain came up with their own flag version.
 As there was no central management of the Revolution, this continued.

-The local leaders designed the regional flags based on their personal preferences, historical knowledge, religious attachment and many other factors.
+The local leaders designed these revolutionary flags based on their personal preferences, historical knowledge, religious attachment and many other factors.
 Still, there were several common features.

 Symbols and colours used during the Revolution